casparderksen/docker-thorntail-jee8-microprofile/README.md

     $ java -jar target/myapp-thorntail.jar -Sh2

-A profile with datasource configuration must be supplied.
+A profile with datasource configuration must be specified.

 ## Running from Docker